fwilkerson-pixel/Google_Data_Analytics_Bellabeat_Capstone/Smart-Health-Device-Case-Study.md

 * Users had high engagement with sleep tracking features.
 This offers an opportunity for the app to be positioned as a sleep optimization coach and a holistic health tool, not just a passive tracker.
 This is also an opportunity to create smart sleep features (e.g., recovery suggestions, bedtime reminders).

-* Because higher caloric expendature is associated with more effecient sleep, Bellabeat can market around the idea that “More active days could contribute to better sleep quality.”
+* Because higher caloric expenditure is associated with more efficient sleep, Bellabeat can market around the idea that “More active days could contribute to better sleep quality.”